CiscoDevNet/intersight-powershell/docs/Initialize-IntersightApicSubnet.md

 ```

 ### -Ip
-IP of an object in Cisco Application Policy Infrastructure Controller (APIC).
+IP of an object within the Cisco Application Policy Infrastructure Controller.

 ```yaml
 Type: string